 - However, time gaps mean that existing users may be targeted in user-acquisition campaigns during the first month after they install an app.

 Audiences, an AppsFlyer premium feature, lets you automatically send, on a daily basis, any segment of your user base to dozens of ad networks.

 AppsFlyer research shows that solving mistargeting can have a dramatic impact on your marketing and user acquisition efforts.

-Does iOS 14 impact event postbacks sending to SRNs?
+Does iOS 14 impact event postback sending to SRNs?

-Currently, SRNs receiving event postbacks rely on the inclusion of the device ID in the postback URL.
+- Currently, SRNs receiving event postbacks rely on the inclusion of the device ID in the postback.
 This enables SRNs to self-attribute reported user actions.

-Many iOS 14 users would not allow for the usage of their device ID (IDFA).
+- Many iOS 14 users don't allow the use of their device ID (IDFA).